Quick Answer: What Is Residential Treatment (RTC)?

 • Have experienced relapse or repeated setbacks

-The short answer: days are structured, calm, and supportive.
+Quick answer: Days are structured, calm, and supportive.

 Residential treatment at Alpine typically includes: